Scattergories (game show)

 Scattergories is an American game show on NBC daytime hosted by Dick Clark, with Charlie Tuna as announcer, that aired from January 18 to June 11, 1993.
-The show, which was adapted from the Milton Bradley board game of the same name, was produced by Reg Grundy Productions and was the second to last American game show to be produced by the company.
+It is an adaptation of the board game Scattergories, featuring two teams of contestants competing to name words that fit a category or topic, and begin with a pre-determined letter of the alphabet.
+It was produced by Reg Grundy Productions and was the second to last American game show to be produced by the company.